 Aside: We have produced an advanced guide to customer acquisition to support this article.

-The importance ratio to focus on then is one that tells you exactly how much value you’re making from your customers in relation to how much it cost me to acquire them:
+The importance ratio to focus on then is one that tells you exactly how much value you’re making from your customers about how much it costs to acquire them:

 As well as the above, you need CAC to assess how your marketing campaigns are performing.
 The goal is to find the marketing channels that have both a high LTV: CAC ratio and are scalable.
 There is no use only focusing all your time on channels that send only a very small amount of customers.
 Find the right balance between time/effort, LTV: CAC and quantity of customers acquired.